A Guide to Stages of the Interview Process (and How to Improve Them)

 At the heart of any organizational hiring process is interviewing—it’s how you get to know your applicants better and, ultimately, decide who is right for the job.

-There’s a lot you need to learn about a candidate during the interviewing process before you can confidently say, “Yes, you’re the one.”
+The stages of a job interview process are the steps an employer designs to progressively narrow down the candidate pool and identify the best fit for a role.
+During the interviewing process, there’s a lot you need to learn about a candidate before you can confidently say, “Yes, you’re the one.”
 This includes getting to know their background, skills, and experience, as well as their ability to fit into your team’s culture.

 Interview stages are a way to gather this information in an organized, thorough way.
 Each stage in an interview process is defined by a goal (e.g., “measure a candidate’s technical skills”) as well as the specific interview format, questions, tasks, or exercises you’ll use to achieve that goal.

-For example, a common interview stage is the screening stage.
+For example, the screening stage is a common interview stage.

 The goal here is (usually) to gain a baseline understanding of the skills, experience, and background of a large group of candidates to quickly cut obvious bad-fits and move the potential-good-fits through to the next step.
 To accomplish this, you could use an async interview tool like Willo and a set of questions based on your job description.